ksun4176/Gubii/discord_bot/README.md

 # Gubii
 A discord bot used to handle guild management.
-This handles everything from welcoming people to your server to guild applications to assigning out guild roles.
+This handles everything from welcoming people to your server to guild applications to assigning out guild roles to much more.

 ## Table of Contents
 - [Set up Discord Server](#set-up-discord-server)